Chicken Katsu Roll

 Chicken Katsu 18

-5. Use your makisu to press the crumbs into the rice.
+Use your makisu to gently press the crumbs into the rice.
 This will help prevent the crumbs from falling off while you cut the roll.

-6. Cut your chicken katsu roll into 6 pieces and place it on a plate.
+Slice your chicken katsu roll into 6 pieces using a sharp knife and place it on a plate.

 Chicken Katsu 19

-7. Lastly, drizzle some spicy mayo and eel sauce on top.
+Lastly, drizzle some spicy mayo, eel sauce, or teriyaki sauce.
 Enjoy!

 Share: